 DEED members may apply for grants to help fund innovative projects to reduce costs, investigate new technologies, offer new services, and improve processes and practices to better serve customers.
 Grant projects usually address energy efficiency, environmental, reliability, safety, security, and telecommunications issues.
 The grants are typically $25,000-$50,000 but could be up to $125,000.
 Grants may be awarded to support pilot projects, new technology demonstrations, early commercialization projects, and the development of best practices.
+See examples of DEED-funded grant projects.

 View the Grant Reporting Requirements for information on your responsibilities regarding your current grant.